rkendall/reffix/README.md

 - Fixes broken `require` and `import` statements in JavaScript files
 - Fixes broken `src` and `href` attributes in HTML files
+- Expands references you type into your files
 - Fully cusomizable to support references in any other types of files
 - Generates comprehensive reports about all the dependencies in a project
 - Comprehensive filtering options
-- Blazingly fast asynchronous performance
+- Extremely fast asynchronous performance

 ## Install